pablo1793/mp2-think-twice-memory-game/README.md

     2. After clicking:
         * Check that timer and flip counter reset.
 And the game restarts.
         * Check same on tablet and mobile screen sizes.

+7. Shuffle:
+    * Check that cards are shuffled upon starting a new game.
+    * Check that cards shuffle after clicking the game-over overlay and restart the game.
+    * Check that cards shuffle after clicking the victory overlay and restart the game.

 ## Screenshots